Rust-Cameroon/async-chat/docs/broadcast.md

 ## Introduction

-  Broadcasting is a means of communication whereby information is transferred from a single producer to multiple consumers or receivers.
+  Broadcasting is a means of communication whereby information is transferred from a single or multiple producers to one or more consumers or receivers.
 Here , Broadcast channels are the channels through which broadcasting occurs.

 ## Why broadcasting